Reviewed by Eleese Cunningham, RDN

 - almonds with low-fat cheese or whole-grain cereal

-These also double as a quick grab-and-go breakfast to wake up your brain and muscles for the day’s activities.
+These snacks also double as a quick grab-and-go breakfasts to wake up your brain and muscles for the day’s activities.

 At the cafeteria, salad bars are a great choice, just go easy on the cheese, bacon, creamy dressings and other high-calorie add-ons.
 Follow the MyPlate guidelines and make half your plate fruits and vegetables.